-To meet Principle 3 of the Digital Continuity 2020 Policy, agencies will need to review their current business and information systems, and consider what they need to do to meet this minimum metadata standard.
+To meet Principle 3 of the Digital Continuity 2020 Policy, agencies will need to review their current business and information systems, and consider what they need to do to meet the minimum metadata standard.
 For new systems, the ability to capture the minimum metadata should be included as a requirement in procurement documentation.

 The Business System Assessment Framework will assist with identifying minimum metadata requirements for both new and existing systems.
 An information review may also be undertaken to identify the value of information in your agency.

-Additional supporting documents, including mappings to related standards to assist with meeting the Digital Continuity 2020 policy targets will be available by mid-2016.
 If you would like to suggest additional tools or documents that your agency would find useful, or have any other comments on the minimum metadata set, please contact the Agency Service Centre.